-If we are unable to finance our continued purchase of containers or other capital expenditures, our competitive position may diminish and our business, growth plans and results of operation may be harmed.
+If we are unable to finance our continued purchase of containers or other capital expenditures, our competitive position may diminish and our business, growth plans and results of operations may be harmed.

 Our container lessees typically prefer newer containers.
 Also, a portion of our container fleet is disposed of due to age or other factors every year.
-To stay competitive we must continually add new containers to our fleet.
-We have typically funded a significant portion of the purchase price of new containers through borrowings under our revolving credit facility and our secured debt facility and intend to continue to do so in the future.
+To grow our business, we must add new containers to our fleet.
+We have typically funded a significant portion of the purchase price of new containers through borrowings under our revolving credit facility and our secured debt facility and intend to use borrowings under our revolving credit facility and our secured debt facility for such funding in the future.
 Future borrowings may not be available under our revolving credit facility or our secured debt facility, and we may not be able to refinance these facilities, if necessary, on commercially reasonable terms or at all.
 We may need to raise additional debt or equity capital in order to fund our capital expenditures.
 We may not have access to the capital resources we desire or need to fund our capital expenditures.
 If we are unable to make the necessary capital expenditures, our fleet of containers may be less attractive to our container lessees and our business, results of operations and financial condition could suffer.

-We derive a substantial portion of our revenue from each of our container ownership and container resale segments from a limited number of container lessees, and the loss of, or reduction in business by, any of these container lessees could harm our business and financial condition.
+We derive a substantial portion of our revenue from each of our Container Ownership and Container Resale segments from a limited number of container lessees, and the loss of, or reduction in business by, any of these container lessees could harm our business, results of operations and financial condition.

 We have derived, and believe that we will continue to derive, a significant portion of our revenue and cash flow from a limited number of container lessees.
-Our business comprises four reportable segments for financial statement reporting purposes: container ownership, container management, container resale and military management.
-Revenue for our container ownership segment comes primarily from container lessees that lease containers from our owned fleet.
-Revenue for our container management segment is also primarily dependent on the lease revenue of those containers that we manage.
-Revenue from our 25 largest container lessees by revenue represented \$308.4 million or 78.4% of the total fleet container for the fiscal year ended December 31, 2007, with revenue from our single largest container lessee accounting for \$33.0 million, or 8.4% of container leasing revenue during such period.
+Our business comprises four reportable segments for financial statement reporting purposes: Container Ownership, Container Management, Container Resale and Military Management.
+Revenue for our Container Ownership segment comes primarily from container lessees that lease containers from our owned fleet.
+Revenue for our Container Management is also primarily dependent on the lease revenue of those containers that we manage.
+Lease billings from our 25 largest container lessees by revenue represented \$347.0 million or 75.9% of the total fleet container for the fiscal year ended December 31, 2008, with lease billings from our single largest container lessee accounting for \$44.7 million, or 9.8% of container lease billings during such fiscal year.

 We do not distinguish between our owned fleet and our managed fleet when we enter into leases with or lease containers to container shipping lines.
 Accordingly, the largest lessees of our owned fleet are typically among the largest lessees of our managed fleet, and our management fee revenue is based on the number and performance of managed containers on lease to container lessees.
-As a result, the loss of, or default by, any of our largest container lessees could have a material adverse effect on the revenue for both our container ownership segment and our container management segment, and could harm our business, results of operations and financial condition.
+As a result, the loss of, or default by, any of our largest container lessees could have a material adverse effect on the revenue for both our Container Ownership segment and our Container Management segment, and could harm our business, results of operations and financial condition.